Prepare for your journey to Lethbridge College

 As an international student, you are required to attend a special orientation and welcome:

-If you are unable to attend this orientation, please contact International Services at Michelle.email@example.com to make alternate arrangements.
+Arrange your travel in order to attend this orientation.
+If you are unable to attend, please contact International Services at firstname.lastname@example.org to make alternate arrangements.

 You must confirm your attendance in advance.